wdavidw/phyla/hadoop/hdfs_jn/install.coffee.md

 the "hdfs-site.xml" file.
 The impacted properties are "dfs.journalnode.kerberos.internal.spnego.principal", "dfs.journalnode.kerberos.principal" and "dfs.journalnode.keytab.file".
 The
-SPNEGO tocken is stored inside the "/etc/security/keytabs/spnego.service.keytab" keytab, also used by the NameNodes, DataNodes, ResourceManagers and NodeManagers.
+SPNEGO token is stored inside the "/etc/security/keytabs/spnego.service.keytab" keytab, also used by the NameNodes, DataNodes, ResourceManagers and NodeManagers.